Smart-Vision-Works/balena-secrets-engine/README.md

 You can run a set of commands to enable the secrets engine at `/balena` in Vault.

-Then, you can write a configuration and a `default` role based on a Balena account.
+Then, you can write a configuration and a role based on a Balena account.

+NOTE: Each role requires a different Balena account and balenaApiKey (Session Token) associated with that account

-Finally, you can read the credentials for the `default` role.
+Finally, you can read the credentials for the role.

 ```shell
 $ CGO_ENABLED=0 go build -ldflags="-extldflags=-static" -o vault/plugins/vault-plugin-secrets-balena cmd/vault-plugin-secrets-balena/main.go